The translation of this document is outdated.

 administrative territory.

-The city or municipality council shall the binding regulations
+The council shall send the binding regulations and explanatory

-and explanatory memorandum thereof in writing and in electronic
+memorandum thereof in writing and in electronic form within three

-form within three working days after signing thereof for the
+working days after signing thereof for the provision of an

-provision of an opinion to the Ministry of Environmental
+opinion to the Ministry of Environmental Protection and Regional

 If objections against the lawfulness of the adopted binding